laurelschwulst/pingpractice.org-eleventy/transmissions-staging/what-is-a-ping-v2.md

 Making the choice to record a Ping – be it with your hands or thumbs – helps build your awareness, so use whatever medium(s) best suit you.
 </p>
  <p>
-Hearing Pings depends on a willingness to:
+And remember, hearing Pings depends on a willingness to:
 <ul>
 <li>Decouple sensing from sense making</li>
 <li>Believe that within and between these messages lie clues to new meaning and insight</li>